 Amy Ray represents clients in high-profile U.S. and international antitrust matters.
-She focuses on transactions, litigation, investigations, and counseling with a competition nexus.
+She focuses on litigation, transactions, investigations, and counseling with a competition nexus.

-Her pro bono matters include a case for which the Washington Lawyers' Committee for Civil Rights and Urban Affairs recognized her case team for its contribution to fair housing litigation.
+Her pro bono matters include a case for which the Washington Lawyers' Committee for Civil Rights and Urban Affairs recognized her team for its contribution to fair housing litigation.
 She also served for several years on the prestigious U.S. National Women's Law Center Leadership Advisory Committee.

 Amy was an inaugural board member of the Law360 Competition Editorial Advisory Board and continues in that role today.